The Graduate Management Admission

 P(A and B) = P(A) × P(B|A) where P(B|A)

-is the conditional probability of B given A.
+is the conditional probability of B given

-# There are m different ways of doing the first
+# There are m different ways of doing the

-of ways of doing the entire job.
+find the number of ways of doing the entire

 answer is:m*n

-DO AS MANY PRACTICE QUESTIONS & TESTS AS POSSIBLE.
+DO AS MANY PRACTICE QUESTIONS & TESTS

-Quantitative TIPS
+TIPS

 Format of GRE quantitative Section